Who gets the pets in a Divorce?

 - Who is the main financial support for the pet?

 - Who is the primary caregiver (think food, walks, play, veterinary visits)?

 - Which home is more suitable for a pet?
 Is the post-separation living situation adequate for your pet?

 - Are children involved?
 Where will they be living?
-You should always want to keep the emotional needs of your children front and center throughout the divorce proceedings, which includes consideration of where the pets go.
+It would help if you always wanted to keep your children’s emotional needs front and center throughout the divorce proceedings, including considering where the pets go.

 Retain A Brick, NJ Divorce Lawyer Today